thechangelog/draft/draft/ansible-docker.md

 [I have shared the slides on Speakerdeck](https://speakerdeck.com/gerhardlazu/ansible-and-docker-the-path-to-continuous-delivery-part-1).

-To get updated weekly with articles like this, subscribe to [The Changelog Weekly](http://thechangelog.com/weekly/) -- it ships every Saturday.
+For more Ansible and Docker content, subscribe to [The Changelog Weekly](http://thechangelog.com/weekly/) -- it ships every Saturday and regularly includes the week's best links for both topics.

 Until next time, [Gerhard](https://twitter.com/gerhardlazu).